 8. Hokkaido Drift Ice Cruise

-If you’ve ever wanted to feel like you’re in the North Pole, you can experience it in Japan.
-While icebreaker cruises are usually associated with the Arctic, you can witness this unique natural phenomenon in just one place in Japan—the Sea of Okhotsk.
-A Hokkaido drift ice cruise offers an unforgettable winter adventure, where travelers can watch massive ice floes drifting across the sea.
+If you have ever wanted a taste of the North Pole, you can find it in Japan.
+While icebreaker cruises are usually associated with the Arctic, Japan’s only drift ice cruises run on the Sea of Okhotsk off Hokkaido’s eastern coast.
+A Hokkaido drift ice cruise offers a striking winter experience, where travelers watch vast white floes grind and drift across a steel-blue sea.

-The Sea of Okhotsk, located along Hokkaido’s northern and eastern coasts, is fed by fresh water from Russia’s Amur River.
-This raises the freezing point, making it easier for sea ice to form.
-By late January, cold winter temperatures create layers of ice that slowly drift south, eventually reaching Hokkaido’s shores.
+The Sea of Okhotsk along Hokkaido is influenced by fresh water from Russia’s Amur River, which lowers the salinity of the seawater and makes it easier for ice to form.
+By late January, intense winter cold creates broad sheets of ice that gradually drift south, piling up along Hokkaido’s shoreline.

 Best Time to Visit

-The Hokkaido drift ice cruise season typically starts in late January and can last until early April.
+The Hokkaido drift ice cruise season for 2025/2026 runs from mid-January to late March (specifically Jan 20-Mar 31 for Abashiri; Jan 16-Mar 31 for Mombetsu).
 However, the ideal time to go is between mid-February and early March.
-During this period, the ice is at its thickest and most stable, making the breaking and drifting ice displays especially stunning.
+During this period, the ice is usually at its thickest and most stable, making the breaking and drifting ice displays especially stunning.

 Departure Points and Cruise Options